Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Discussion

-The MIRI data by \citet{hu2024secondary} (black points; Fig. \ref{fig:MIRI_best_fits}) record a constant $F_p/F_s$ near $\sim$100~ppm, cited as evidence of \textit{a.)} an atmosphere owing to the suppression of the flux contrast relative to bare rock, which must be \textit{b.)} reduced, given that the flat spectrum rules out an intense SO$_2$ feature (cf. Sec. \ref{results:spectra:emission}).
+Recently, JWST observations of 55 Cnc e were published \citep{hu2024secondary, patel2024jwst}.
+The MIRI data presented by \citet{hu2024secondary} (black points; Fig. \ref{fig:MIRI_best_fits}) record a constant $F_p/F_s$ near $\sim$100~ppm, cited as evidence of an atmosphere owing to the suppression of the flux contrast relative to bare rock.
+This atmosphere might also be reducing, given that the flat spectrum rules out an intense SO$_2$ feature (cf. Sec. \ref{results:spectra:emission}).
 In our study, we further support this conclusion.
-The intensity predicted in this segment of the emission spectrum for models with visible SO$_2$ features (VIBSE, \dIW{+3}) is $\sim 2 \sigma$ lower than the observed $F_p/F_s$.

-Instead, the MIRI observation can be fit by a degenerate set of solutions that include highly reduced (\dIW{-6}) compositions at moderate \logvmf and moderate- to high-$z$, to comparatively oxidised (\dIW{0}), $z\in\{0, 0.1\}$ H$_2$O-rich planets.
-The best fit scenario from our discrete model grid, based on a $\chi^2$ estimate, is an atmosphere with \logvmf=0, $z=0.5$ and \dIW{-6} (black dashed curve in Fig. \ref{fig:MIRI_best_fits}) which is consistent with the radius constraints (Sec. \ref{disc:mass_radius_diagrams}).
-Oxidised VIBSE (the scaled-up Earth scenario) and heavy, reduced SOLAR-like (the gas dwarf case) can be excluded, supporting the notion that this planet is neither a more massive Earth analogue, nor is it a planet that captured and maintained a primordial atmosphere.
-A similar degeneracy, with pure CO or H$_2$O atmospheres fitting the observations, was also found by \citep{zilinskas2025characterising} when examining the MIRI observations alone.
+The intensity predicted in this segment of the emission spectrum for models with visible SO$_2$ features (VIBSE, \dIW{+3}) is $\sim 2 \sigma$ lower than the observed $F_p/F_s$, even ruling out the scenario of an Earth-like, reduced (i.e. CO-bearing) atmosphere found by \citet{hu2024secondary}.
+Instead, the MIRI observation can be fit by a degenerate set of solutions that include highly reduced (\dIW{-6}) CO-rich compositions at low to moderate \logvmf (-1 and 0) and moderate- to high-\metal (0.1 to 1), to comparatively oxidised (\dIW{} $\geq 0$), \logvmf= 0 H$_2$O-rich planets.
+The best fit scenario from our discrete model grid, based on a $\chi^2$ estimate, is an atmosphere with \logvmf=0, \metal= 0.5 and \dIW{-6} (black curve in Fig. \ref{fig:MIRI_best_fits}) which is also consistent with the radius constraints (Sec. \ref{disc:mass_radius_diagrams}).
+In addition to the VIBSE cases, massive (high \logvmf), reduced SOLAR-like cases (gas dwarfs) can be excluded, supporting the notion that this planet is neither a more massive Earth analogue, nor is it a planet that captured and maintained a primordial atmosphere.
+A similar degeneracy, with pure CO or H$_2$O atmospheres fitting the MIRI observations, was also found by \citep{zilinskas2025characterising}.